 - $1,000 in a 6-month CD

 - $1,000 in a 12-month CD

 - And finally, $1,000 in an 18-month CD

-The value is that you will probably earn more interest on the CDs with the furthest maturity dates, while enjoying periodic access with shorter, 9- 6- and 3-month CD accounts.
+The idea is that you probably will earn more interest on the CDs with the longest terms, while enjoying periodic access to your funds in those with shorter terms.